jerryjappinen/bellevue-docs/app/vendor.md

 Vendor code is `imported` via `npm`.
 You can install any library you wish and then import it in any component, service, model or utility.
 The dependencies are defined and maintained in `package.json`.

-**NOTE!** remember that every vendor library you import will increase the size of your codebase and make it slower to load for the end-user.
+**Note:** remember that every vendor library you import will increase the size of your codebase and make it slower to load for the end-user.

-**NOTE!** remember to remove any libraries you no longer use from your `package.json`.
+**Note:** remember to remove any libraries you no longer use from your `package.json`.

-**NOTE!** when installing, remember to `--save-dev` any dependencies you only need for tooling and not for client-side application code.
+**Note:** when installing, remember to `--save-dev` any dependencies you only need for tooling and not for client-side application code.

 ## Example